daveajlee/eureka-server/README.md

 Running the Eureka Server as a Docker container:
 * docker build -t tagname .
 * docker run -dp 8761:8761 tagname

+Alternatively the Docker image can be pulled from this url: https://hub.docker.com/r/daveajlee/eureka-server/